openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/apis/tags/user_api/create_users_with_array_input.md

     # Create an instance of the API class
     api_instance = user_api.UserApi(api_client)

-    # example passing only optional values
+    # example passing only required values which don't have defaults set
     body = [
         user.User(
             id=1,